Rockets vs Jazz Prediction — AI Finds CAN'T MISS NBA Lines & Props (Dec 1)

 Houston vs Utah Prop Picks (AI)

-Remi is pouring through tons of data on each player.
-In fact, anytime the Rockets and Jazz play there’s always several intriguing observations to key in on.
-Not to mention games played at Delta Center in Dec almost always follow normal, predictable patterns.
+AI algorithm Remi is pouring through tons of data on each team.
+In fact, anytime the Rockets and Jazz play there’s always several intriguing angles to key in on.
+Not to mention games played at Delta Center in Dec rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: J. Nurkic over 17.5 PTS+REB.